 Kenyon-Rome Program presentation.
-The Kenyon-Rome Program offers students the opportunity to engage in a program based in Rome, Italy, with extended visits to other sites.
-Join the 2019 resident director, Claudia Esslinger to learn about this off-campus study opportunity for students interested in art history and studio art.
+The Kenyon-Rome Program offers students interested in art history and studio art the opportunity to engage in a program based in Rome, Italy.
+Join the 2019 resident director, Marcella Hackbardt, and returning students to learn about this off-campus study opportunity.
 Community Foundation Theater, Gund Gallery (lower level)

 Kenyon-Exeter Program presentation.
 The Kenyon-Exeter Program is a year-long study abroad option under the resident directorship of a member of Kenyon’s English Department.
-Join 2019-20 faculty Piers Brown and Pashmina Murthy, former resident director Laurie Finke, returning students and other faculty to learn about the program.
+Join English department faculty and returning students to learn about the program.
 Community Foundation Theater, Gund Gallery (lower level)

 Fall initiation ceremony, Beta of Ohio, Kenyon College Chapter, Phi Beta Kappa.
 All are welcome.
-Norton Room, Ransom Hall
+Peirce Lounge, Peirce Hall

 Dinner.
 Peirce Hall